phil-macrocheira/bean-bot/README.md

 * Displays cherry, gold, or gift requirements for the specified game
 * Within channels that start with 01 through 50, parameters for number or name are not required and instead the channel number is used to determine the target game

+### / history \[optional: number] \[optional: name]

+* Displays history text for the specified game
+* Within channels that start with 01 through 50, parameters for number or name are not required and instead the channel number is used to determine the target game

 ### / codes \[optional: number] \[optional: name]

 * Check the terminal codes for a game